-NASSAU, Bahamas, Aug.
-27, 2015 (GLOBE NEWSWIRE) -- Ultrapetrol (Bahamas) Limited (Nasdaq:ULTR) ("Ultrapetrol" or the "Company"), announced today that it received notice from the NASDAQ Stock Exchange ("NASDAQ"), dated August 25, 2015, indicating that the Company's common stock is not in compliance with NASDAQ's continued listing standard requiring a minimum closing bid price of at least $1.00 per share over the preceding 30 consecutive business days.
+NASSAU, Bahamas, Feb.
+12, 2016 (GLOBE NEWSWIRE) -- Ultrapetrol (Bahamas) Limited (Nasdaq:ULTR) ("Ultrapetrol" or the "Company"), announced today that it received notice from the NASDAQ Stock Exchange ("NASDAQ"), dated February 9, 2016, indicating that the Company's common stock is not in compliance with NASDAQ's continued listing standard requiring a minimum market value of publicly held shares of $5,000,000 for the preceding 30 consecutive business days.
 This notice does not have an immediate effect on the listing of Ultrapetrol's common shares, which will continue to trade on the NASDAQ under the symbol "ULTR."

 Under the NASDAQ's rules, the Company has a period of six months from the date of the NASDAQ notice to regain compliance.
-If, at any time during the 180 day period, the closing bid price for the Company's common stock is at least $1.00 for a minimum of ten consecutive business days, compliance will be regained and the matter will be closed.
+If, at any time during the 180 day period, the minimum market value of publicly held shares exceeds $5,000,000 for a minimum of ten consecutive business days, compliance will be regained and the matter will be closed.

-Ultrapetrol intends to regain compliance with the NASDAQ's continued listing standard by bringing the share price back to at least $1.00 within the prescribed timeframe and will consider a range of available options to ensure full compliance with the NASDAQ's continued listing standards.
+Ultrapetrol intends to regain compliance with the NASDAQ's continued listing standard by bringing the minimum market value of publicly held shares to $5,000,000 within the prescribed timeframe and will consider a range of available options to ensure full compliance with the NASDAQ's continued listing standards.

 Ultrapetrol is an industrial transportation company serving the marine transportation needs of its clients in the markets on which it focuses.
 It serves the shipping markets for containers, grain and soy bean products, forest products, minerals, crude oil, petroleum, and refined petroleum products, as well as the offshore oil platform supply market with its extensive and diverse fleet of vessels.
 These include river barges and pushboats, platform supply vessels, tankers and two container feeder vessels.
 More information on Ultrapetrol can be found at www.ultrapetrol.net.